Energy in Ireland: Natural gas

 There have been four commercial natural gas discoveries since exploration began offshore Ireland in the early 1970s; namely the Kinsale Head, Ballycotton and Seven Heads producing gas fields off the coast of Cork and the Corrib gas field off the coast of Mayo.

 The only remaining productive natural gas/Fossil gas field in Ireland is the Corrib gas project.
 The Kinsale Head gas field is now depleted and was decommissioned in 2023.
 Since the Corrib gas field came on stream in 2016, Ireland reduced its energy import dependency from 88% in 2015 to 69% in 2016.

 The Corrib Gas Field was discovered off the west coast of Ireland in 1996.
 Approximately 70% of the size of the Kinsale Head field, it has an estimated producing life of just over 15 years.
 Production began in 2015.
 The project was operated by Royal Dutch Shell until 2018, and from 2018 onwards by Vermilion Energy.

-The indigenous production of gas from 1990 to 2019 is shown on the graph.
-Figures are in thousand tonnes of oil equivalent.